21 Day Well-Being Challenge

 Sharing Our Uniqueness

-Welcome to the Mindful Practices 21-Day Self-Care Challenge!
-These daily self-care tips, inspirational quotes, and recommended activities will help you stay centered, motivated, and accountable.
+Welcome to the Mindful Practices and Class Catalyst 21-Day Self-Care Challenge!
+These daily emails will provide self-care tips, inspirational quotes, and recommended activities to help you stay centered, motivated, and accountable.
+Some activities will be samples from our soon to be released Guide To Resilience; an interactive workbook for educators.
+You can opt out anytime by clicking the “unsubscribe” button at the bottom of this email.

 On this first step of your journey, enjoy a moment of self-reflection.